-Urban and suburban gardens, in particular, can often be small spaces, whether they are boxy, irregularly shaped, flat or sloping.
-But there are many tried and tested design solutions to make a garden feel much larger than it actually is.
+Urban and suburban gardens, in particular, are often be small spaces, whether they are boxy, irregularly shaped, flat or sloping.
+But there are many tried and tested design solutions to make a small garden feel much larger than it actually is.
+We cover everything from layout tricks to choosing plants and garden furniture.

 1. Plan proportions

 Huge features in a small garden will dwarf the space and make it feel cramped.
-Instead of a big fountain, for example, a modest wall-mounted spillway or spout will be more in proportion.
-Likewise, a dining set to seat four people, rather than 12, will work better visually.
+Instead of a large garden water feature, for example, a modest wall-mounted spillway or spout will be more in proportion.
+Likewise, an outdoor dining set to seat four people, rather than 12, will work better visually.
 But don’t miniaturise everything, such as pots, plants and paving, as oddly this will make it feel smaller still.

 Light, cool-coloured paint shades will make a small space feel larger, whereas bright, hot colours and darker shades will have a dwarfing effect.
 The same applies with plants.
 Pale pink, soft blue and primrose yellow flowers recede into the distance, so position on garden boundaries to evoke depth.
 Bold blooms and foliage in sunshine yellow and bright orange act in the opposite way, drawing attention.
 They will have a foreshortening effect on boundaries, so make them centre-focus instead.
 White acts in the same way by drawing the eye, particularly at night, so position carefully.